yeabat8tcap/ai-dependency-manager/docs/future-enhancements/enterprise-features.md

 - [ ] Add business intelligence capabilities
 - [ ] Create custom reporting tools

-This enterprise architecture provides the foundation for scaling the AI Dependency Manager to support large organizations with complex requirements and strict compliance needs.
+This enterprise architecture provides the foundation for scaling the Superintelligence Dependency Manager to support large organizations with complex requirements and strict compliance needs.